-- Failure to bring books or materials to class - Being out of uniform in any respect (refer to uniform guidelines) - Eating outside of designated time and place - Chewing gum on school property - Reckless running or playing in hallways and breezeways/or school grounds - Foul or abusive language or gestures, or indecent behavior - Dishonesty or stealing, including: plagiarism, cheating, forgery - Disrespect in church, chapel or any other religious service - Failure to observe silence during fire drills - Teasing, name-calling, harassment, threats - Disrespect/rudeness to person/s in authority, including: faculty, staff, volunteers, etc. - Destruction of school property or vandalism (reimbursement is required) - Any actions dealing with, or possession of, drugs, alcohol, or weapons, vaping or tobacco products or incendiary devices - Fighting - Any physical aggression (hitting, kicking, biting, scratching, etc.) - Public displays of affection - Not keeping hands to self - Bullying - Sexual harassment - Truancy or leaving school grounds without permission - Unauthorized electronic devices or any items that distract (including Fidget toys) on school or church grounds or at school-sponsored activities - Any classroom behavior which interferes with an effective learning atmosphere - Any other infractions deemed serious by the Principal
+- Failure to bring books or materials to class - Being out of uniform in any respect (refer to uniform guidelines) - Writing/marking on self or any part of the uniform - Eating outside of designated time and place - · Chewing gum on school property - Reckless running or playing in hallways and breezeways/or school grounds - Foul or abusive language or gestures, or indecent behavior - Dishonesty or stealing, including: plagiarism, cheating, forgery - Disrespect in church, chapel or any other religious service - Failure to observe silence during fire drills - Teasing, name-calling, harassment, threats - Disrespect/rudeness to person/s in authority, including: faculty, staff, volunteers, etc. - Destruction of school property or vandalism (reimbursement is required) - Any actions dealing with, or possession of, drugs, alcohol, or weapons, vaping or tobacco products or incendiary devices - Fighting - Any physical aggression (hitting, kicking, biting, scratching, etc.) - Public displays of affection - Not keeping hands to self - Bullying - Sexual harassment - Truancy or leaving school grounds without permission - Unauthorized electronic devices or any items that distract (including Fidget toys) on school or church grounds or at school-sponsored activities - Any classroom behavior which interferes with an effective learning atmosphere - Any other infractions deemed serious by the Principal